laurabsteele/personal-goals/README.md

 # April 23, 2017

-### This Week's Goal: Deep Breaths &amp; Enjoy the Learning
+### This Week's Goal: Focus on passion projects not just 'have to' projects

 ## Things I'll Do This Week:
-- [ ] Read introduction to CSS Grid
 - [ ] Create one new codepen for CSS Grid
 - [ ] Read another chapter of Ethan Marcotte's Book
-- [x] Read article about Rapid prototyping from UXPin
+- [ ] Spend at least an hour on one hand lettering project
+- [ ] Sketch ideas for a Thunderbirds poster
-- [ ] Collect ideas for personal brand
+- [ ] Write outline for personal brand/design story
-- [x] Figure out how to make sure I take a break and rest without feeling guilty about it
-- [x] Get a library card

 ### Things I'll Do This Month: May 2017
 - [ ] One page of hand lettering a day
 - [ ] Read a web design book
+- [ ] Write self brand story
-- [ ] Start collecting ideas for personal design brand.
+- [x] Start collecting ideas for personal design brand.
 Starting the new portfolio site process
 - [ ] Read [this blog post (The Complete Guide to CSS Grid)](https://css-tricks.com/snippets/css/complete-guide-grid)

 ### Backlog: Side Projects